orthanc-mirrors/orthanc-book/Sphinx/source/faq/supported-images.rst

 Orthanc can **receive/store/send** any kind of standard DICOM files (cf. the `DICOM conformance statement
 <https://bitbucket.org/sjodogne/orthanc/src/default/Resources/DicomConformanceStatement.txt>`__).
+Note that the ``UnknownSopClassAccepted`` :ref:`configuration option
+<configuration>` can be set to `true` if interfacing with modalities
+that are producing non-standard SOP classes.

+Orthanc Explorer can **display the raw DICOM tags** of any such DICOM file (including notably DICOM-SR structured reports).

-However, its core engine is not able to **render** all of them as PNG images.
-An image that Orthanc cannot decode is displayed as "Unsupported" by Orthanc Explorer.
+However, the core engine of Orthanc is not able to **render all of the DICOM files as PNG images**.
+An image that Orthanc cannot decode is displayed as "Unsupported" by clicking on the "Preview" buttons of Orthanc Explorer.
 Currently, the core engine of Orthanc can decode:

 * uncompressed (raw) DICOM files,
 * JPEG DICOM files, and